KeithBautista/watch-it/TESTING.md

 ## Backend/Admin Panel
 * I have repeatedly tested the Admin Panel since the start of the project's development.
 All the models are working without issues.
 I have successfully created, deleted, and updated data in all models without any errors.
 The models have the expected behavior for which they were built.

+## Manual Testing
+### Frontend
+* The Signup, Login, and Logout system is working correctly and has no issues.
+It displays the appropriate interactive message to the users.

+* The Profile Page is functioning properly.
+It updates the user's information and uploads/updates the user profile image.
+Once the update is complete, it shows the interactive message to the user.

+* The user profile image in the navbar and Post Details page is working without issues and displays the user's image when it is uploaded on the Profile Page.

+* All internal links are functioning correctly and direct the user to the correct page on the website.

+* All external links are working correctly and direct the user to the correct social media page by opening a new browser tab.

+* The comment form is without issues and submits a new comment once the form is completed by any user.

+* On the Movie Page, the CRUD functionality is working without issues.
+Logged-in users can create a new post such as update or delete their own Movie Posts.
+Also, any post can be updated or deleted on this page by the Superuser.

+### Backend/Admin Panel
+* I have repeatedly tested the Admin Panel since the start of the project's development.
+All the models are working without issues.
+I have successfully created, deleted, and updated data in all models without any errors.
+The models have the expected behavior for which they were built.